 Will You Help?

-- Urge them to accept the federal funds to extend health care coverage to help offset the expected $2 billion in cuts that are expected this year.
+- Urge the Governor and Legislators to accept the federal funds to extend health care coverage to help offset the expected $2 billion in cuts that are expected this year.

 - Urge them to accept the federal funds to protect and grow our Florida economy, businesses and hospitals, jobs, and public health and help defray the cost of transferring uncovered health costs to those with insurance.